Best Auto Loan Rates in March 2025

 All auto loans essentially do the same thing — help you pay for a car via monthly payments.
 Still, you should familiarize yourself with the different types of auto loans so you know which one to shop for.

 • Used auto loan: Used auto loans usually have slightly higher rates than new car loans.
-Also, some lenders have rules about the vehicles they will finance.
+Further, some lenders have rules about the vehicles they will finance.
 For instance, some won’t finance a vehicle that is 10 years old or older.

 • Private-party auto loan: Financing a car from a person instead of a dealership requires a private-party auto loan.
 These loans can be harder to find, but you may have luck searching with banks and credit unions.

 • Auto refinance loan: Refinancing an auto loan means you’re replacing your current loan with a new one (hopefully with better terms).
-Refinancing can be a good idea if rates have dropped since you bought your car or if you’ve improved your credit score.
+Refinancing can be a good idea if rates have dropped since you bought your car or you’ve improved your credit score.

 • Lease buyout: Instead of turning in your lease at the end of your contract, you could choose to buy the car with a lease buyout loan.